Solomon Islands Register Travel insurance Destinations

-Local customs authorities may enforce strict regulations concerning temporary import or export of items such as firearms, medication and pornographic material.
-Contact the High Commission for the Solomon Islands for specific information regarding customs requirements.
+Local customs authorities may enforce strict regulations concerning the temporary import or export of items such as firearms, medication and pornographic material.

 Do not photograph locals without asking permission.

-The currency is the Solomon Islands dollar (SBD).
+The currency of the Solomon Islands is the Solomon Islands dollar (SBD).
 Major credit cards are accepted at hotels and tourist resorts.
-Traveller's cheques can be exchanged at banks.
-Traveller's cheques in Australian dollars are recommended.
-Automated banking machines (ABMs) are available in Honiara.
+Traveller’s cheques can be exchanged at banks.
+Traveller’s cheques in Australian dollars are recommended.
+Automated banking machines are available in Honiara.

 Natural disasters & climate

-The Solomon Islands are located in an active seismic zone and are prone to earthquakes, volcanic activity and tidal waves.
+The Solomon Islands are located in an active seismic zone and are prone to earthquakes, volcanic activity and tsunamis.

 There is no resident Canadian government office in the Solomon Islands.
-You can obtain consular assistance and further information from the High Commission of Australia in Honiara under the Canada-Australia Consular Services Sharing Agreement.
+You can obtain consular assistance and further information from the Australian High Commission in Honiara under the Canada-Australia Consular Services Sharing Agreement.